wandb/docs/docs/guides/launch/create-job.md

 1. Navigate to your personal or team settings page at [https://wandb.ai/settings](https://wandb.ai/settings) .

-2. Select **Connect GitHub**.
-This will prompt a new screen that confirms you want Weights & Biases to connect to your GitHub account.
-3. Create a GitHub repo with your Python script if you have not done so already.
+2. Create a GitHub repo with your Python script if you have not done so already.
-4. Run you Python script.
+3. Run your Python script.

 ### Example GitHub repo and Python script
 For example, suppose we create a GitHub repository called “demo_launch” with a README.md file and a Python script called `canonical_job_example.py`: